To use Foundry to build smart contracts on Abstract, use the foundry-zksync fork.

 Run the following command to deploy your smart contracts:

-Ensure myKeystore (in the above command) is the name of the keystore file you created in the previous step.
+Ensure myKeystore is the name of the keystore file you created in the previous step.

-If successful, your output should look similar to the following:
+If successful, the output should look similar to the following:

 Deployer: 0x8e729E23CDc8bC21c37a73DA4bA9ebdddA3C8B6d